 • In a medium bowl, whisk together the all-purpose flour, baking powder, and salt.
 Set to the side.

-2 cup All-Purpose Flour, 1 teaspoon Baking Powder, ¼ teaspoon Salt
+2 cup All-Purpose Flour, 1 tsp Baking Powder, 1/4 tsp Salt

 • Using a hand-held mixer or stand mixer fitted with a paddle attachment, cream the light brown sugar and unsalted butter together thoroughly on medium-high speed until light and fluffy.